Gyges of Lydia: Rise to power

 Available historical evidence suggests that Gyges became the king of Lydia by overthrowing his predecessor, King Candaules of the Heraclid dynasty.
 Gyges was helped in his coup by a Carian prince from Mylasa named Arselis, suggesting that Gyges's Mermnad dynasty might have had good relations with Carian aristocrats, as they provided armed support in his rebellion.
 Gyges's rise to power happened during a period of turmoil following the invasion of the Cimmerians, a nomadic people from the Eurasian Steppe who had invaded Western Asia, who around 675 BC destroyed the previous major power in Anatolia, the kingdom of Phrygia.

 Immediately after Gyges seized the Lydian throne, the oracle of the god Apollo at Delphi confirmed the legitimacy of his kingship.
 To thank the oracle, Gyges made lavish offerings of gold and silver.
-These offerings remained at Delphi in the time of Herodotus, who referred to Gyges's dedications as the Gygadas (Γυγαδας Gugadas, and remarked that most of the silver at Delphi was part of it.
+These offerings remained at Delphi in the time of Herodotus, who referred to Gyges's dedications as the Gygadas (Γυγαδας Gugadas) and remarked that most of the silver at Delphi was part of it.
 The most notable of these offerings were six crates made of gold which collectively weighed thirty talents.

 Wars against the Ionians

 Gyges took advantage of the power vacuum created by the Cimmerian invasions to consolidate his kingdom and make it a military power, and, to this end, immediately after coming to power he attacked the Ionian Greek cities of Miletus, Smyrna, and Colophon.
-Gyges was, however, unable to conquer Miletus, and he made peace with the city, following which Gyges accorded to the Milesians the privilege of colonising the coastal areas of Asia Minor under Lydian control.
+Gyges was, however, unable to conquer Miletus, and he made peace with the city, following which Gyges accorded to the Milesians the privilege of colonizing the coastal areas of Asia Minor under Lydian control.
 Gyges's attempt to capture Smyrna likewise failed; the inhabitants of the city were able to repel his attacks.
 After this, peaceful and friendly relations were established between them.
 Thereafter, the Lydians used the port of Smyrna to export their products and import grain, and Lydian craftsmen worked in Smyrnian workshops.
-These close ties ended when Gyges's great-grandson Alyattes conquered Smyrna around 600 BC.
+These close ties ended when Gyges's great-grandson, Alyattes, conquered Smyrna around 600 BC.
 Gyges's attack on Colophon enabled him to seize control of its lower city only, and Colophon soon regained its independence and would not be subject to Lydian rule again until Alyattes conquered it.

 Alliance with the Carians

-To the south, Gyges continued maintaining alliances with the dynasts of the various city-states of the Carians which required the Lydian and Carian rulers to support each other, and his successors would continue to maintain these alliances and solidify them through marriage.
+To the south, Gyges continued maintaining alliances with the dynasts of the various city-states of the Carians, which required the Lydian and Carian rulers to support each other, and his successors would continue to maintain these alliances and solidify them through marriage.
 These connections ensured that the Lydians were able to control Caria through alliances with Carian dynasts ruling over fortified settlements, such as Mylasa and Pedasa, and through Lydian aristocrats settled in Carian cities, such as Aphrodisias.
 In addition to diplomatic ties, the Lydians also shared strong cultural connections with the Carians, such as sharing the sanctuary of the god Zeus of Mylasa with the Carians and the Mysians because they believed these three peoples descended from three brothers.